space150/spaceBase/README.md

     gem install compass    (adds the compass gem)
 ```

-- From the command line, access the /public directory and run the following command:
+- From the command line, access the root directory and run the following command:

 ```shell
     compass watch    (monitors .scss files for changes and compiles them)